shahdharam7/CVIP2019_Dharam/README.md

 Download all the above files in zip.
 Extract it.
 And run the "demo_energy.m" file in MATLAB.

 # Authors:
-- Dharambhai Shah, Nirma University ---> shahdharam7@gmail.com
+- Dharambhai Shah, Nirma University ---> shahdharam7@gmail.com (For any clarification)
 - Tanish Zaveri, Nirma University ---> ztanish@nirmauni.ac.in